ibmresilient/resilient-python-api/docgen-example/README.md

 If deploying to a Resilient platform with an integration server, the requirements are:
 * Resilient platform >= `37.2.38`.
-* The app is in the older integration format (available from the AppExchange as a `zip` file which will be unzipped to get a `tar.gz` file).
+* The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
 * Integration server is running `resilient_circuits>=30.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions:
   | Name | Permissions |